COVID-19 (Coronavirus) FAQs

 What do the latest government restrictions mean for volunteering?

-These changes mean in-person activities are beginning to resume but cautions and safeguarding measures are still in place to help limit the potential spread of COVID-19.
-This includes social distancing, restricted numbers of in-person roles, mask-wearing, and hygiene measures.
+In-person activities are returning but cautions and safeguarding measures are still in place to help limit the potential spread of COVID-19.
+This includes social distancing, restricted numbers in gatherings, mask-wearing, and hygiene measures.

 Volunteering will look different for individual organisations and should you wish to volunteer for an organisation, you are encouraged to ask about their COVID-19 policy/procedures.